Dornavineeth/RL/Priority Sweeping/README.md

 To run the algorithms, just run the Python files by setting the configuration in the main function.
 The files for the MDPs are different.
 PS_grid.py is for GridWorld, and cliff.py is for CliffWalking.
+To run for Gridworld: $ python PS_grid.py
+To run for CliffWalking: $ python cliff.py